 The best component in my home office though is my chair, I invested in a Herman Miller.
 Simply put, if you think you will spend a long time in a chair then buy a good one.
 That said, mine is not the very best ergonomic chair, but can be classed as being at the higher end of office ergonomic chairs.
 I opted to buy one for my home as I’ve used one for years at my regular office, and as well the ergonomic comfort factor, I just liked the look of it.

 A plus point about having a height adjustable desk is if you have finished using it for the day, simply pop it up, and slide the chair in completely.
 If you have a filing cabinet, and maybe a larger desk than me, it is a neat way to ‘put away’ your office and reclaim a bit of space – for the kids to put their plastic stuff back!

 It works, and I guess that is the main thing!

 It is probably this scenario which may be the most common for people, to steal a portion of a room, landing, or under a staircase.
 An area in which they can establish a home office.
 There should be a corner, or a wall where a desk can slot in nicely.
 It might just mean that old cabinet you inherited from Aunt Jess has to go!

-4. No spare room, landing, utility or loft space….
-MAN CAVE or WOSPACE (WOmanSPACE)?
+No spare room, landing, utility or loft space…. get a MAN CAVE or WOSPACE (WOmanSPACE)?

 Well I said we were heading into serious territory, and this home office solution is for those that are probably the most serious.
 The scale from low end to high end could be massive.
 On one end we could have a guy who has utilised a garden shed, expelling the lawn mower.
 To a top-end designer log cabin filled with luxurious fixtures and fittings for the lady of the manor.